-We generally get either deck seats or perhaps numbered seats, if travelling during peak season.
+We generally prefer to get either deck seats or perhaps numbered seats, if travelling during peak season.
 For some people, an 8-hour long trip may be too long so they could consider getting a cabin.

 Since this ferry serves many destinations, it’s best to get your tickets in advance, especially during July and August.

 How to get to Iraklia from other Cyclades islands

 People who are island hopping around the Cyclades can also reach Iraklia on a smaller ferry called Express Skopelitis.
 This legendary boat belongs to a family company, Skopelitis Lines.